minetest/minetest_game/mods/default/README.txt

 Authors of source code
 ----------------------
 Originally by celeron55, Perttu Ahola <celeron55@gmail.com> (LGPLv2.1+)
-Various Minetest developers and contributors (LGPLv2.1+)
+Various Minetest Game developers and contributors (LGPLv2.1+)

 The torch code was derived by sofar from the 'torches' mod by BlockMen (LGPLv2.1+)